 1) Specialty-Specific Coding

-Medical billing for behavioral health involves specialty-specific medical billing codes.
+Medical billing for psychiatry and behavioral health involves specialty-specific medical billing codes.
 Mental health specialists do not use codes designated for PCPs and should not be bothered by them in the billing process.
 Many systems slow specialists down by crowding their billing process with irrelevant information and billing codes that will never be used.
 Software designed with medical billing for behavioral health specialists in mind offers a list of the most used codes in the field, cutting out the codes your practice will never use.

 2) Tailored Dashboard